meduketto/iksemel-rust/DESIGN.md

 This is a remnant of how it was working in the C version, and I am not very happy about it.
-Once the `try` block is stabilized in the Rust language, I will switch to it.
+Once the `try` block is stabilized in the Rust language, I might change to a more idiomatic approach.

 Note that the cursor editing functions have a idiomatic `Result` return type as their failures almost always require short cutting the chain,